PotHix/pothix.github.com/content/posts/lotrfocus.md

 I was not doing a deep work session this time, it was just casual writing while I have some minutes to spare.
 This was another reminder on why Deep Work is so important.
-When deep working, I convince myself I'm in a diffeent stage and I just say to myself: "Yes, OK.
-I will add a task to Todoist to check that when the session starts".
+When deep working, I convince myself I'm in a diffeent mood and I just say to myself: "Yes, OK.
+I will add a task to Todoist to check that when the session ends".